Alert

 • Will be required beyond four weeks; advise the worker a completed opioid package is required to approve payment of opioid medication beyond four weeks.
 Send the opioid worker cover letter with package and ask the worker to complete the package with their authorized prescriber within two weeks.

-Send the opioid acute prescription approval letter to the worker authorizing an initial two weeks and send the service provider custom letter to the pharmacy dispensing the medication.
+Send the opioid acute prescription approval letter to the worker authorizing an initial two weeks and send the Service Provider Custom letter to the pharmacy dispensing the medication.
 Include the dosage, frequency and time frame in the letter.

 Acute treatment extension (two to four weeks)